 Of course, there really isn’t going to be less crust on your sandwich, but it makes it look that way.
 People have an easier time eating sandwiches that have been cut diagonally when they don’t particularly like crust.

 Not everyone prefers cutting their sandwiches diagonally, though.
 Some think that a vertical cut looks a lot nicer overall.

 When you go with a standard vertical cut, the sandwich is going to have two symmetrical halves.
-You’ll be able to better see the ingredients of the sandwich and some think that it’s easier to eat a sandwich that has been cut vertically.
+You’ll be able to better see the ingredients and some think that it’s easier to eat one that has been cut vertically.

 It’s fine for you to go with whatever type of cut makes the most sense to you.
 Which one you prefer is simply going to depend on your sensibilities.

 If you like the way diagonally-cut sandwiches look, then you might want to go with that.
 There isn’t a right or wrong answer here.

 You shouldn’t have a harder time cutting a sandwich one way or the other.
 It’s going to be fine if you choose to cut yours diagonally or vertically moving forward.